jfqd/redmine_helpdesk/README.md

 ## Compatibility

+ ** master is currently on its way to be compatible with redmine 4 and might be broken!
+You should use the taged versions below! **

 The latest version of this plugin is only compatible with Redmine 2.4.x, 2.5.x, 2.6.x, 3.0.x, 3.1.x.

 If you prefer to run Redmine with JRuby make sure to use Redmine versions prior to 3.0.x!

+* A version for Redmine 3.0.x and 3.1.x is tagged with [v3.1](https://github.com/jfqd/redmine_helpdesk/releases/tag/v3.1 "plugin version for Redmine 3.0.x and 3.1.x") and available for [download on github](https://github.com/jfqd/redmine_helpdesk/archive/v2.5.zip "download plugin for Redmine 2.4.x and 2.5.x").
+* A version for Redmine 2.4.x and 2.5.x is tagged with [v2.5](https://github.com/jfqd/redmine_helpdesk/releases/tag/v2.5 "plugin version for Redmine 2.4.x and 2.5.x") and available for [download on github](https://github.com/jfqd/redmine_helpdesk/archive/v2.5.zip "download plugin for Redmine 2.4.x and 2.5.x").
+* A version for Redmine 2.3.x is tagged with [v2.3](https://github.com/jfqd/redmine_helpdesk/tree/v2.3 "plugin version for Redmine 2.3.x") and available for [download on github](https://github.com/jfqd/redmine_helpdesk/archive/v2.3.zip "download plugin for Redmine 2.3.x").
 * A version for Redmine 1.2.x. up to 1.4.7. is tagged with [v1.4](https://github.com/jfqd/redmine_helpdesk/tree/v1.4 "plugin version for Redmine 1.2.x up to 1.4.7") and available for [download on github](https://github.com/jfqd/redmine_helpdesk/archive/v1.4.zip "download plugin for Redmine 1.2.x up to 1.4.7").
-* A version for Redmine 2.3.x is tagged with [v2.3](https://github.com/jfqd/redmine_helpdesk/tree/v2.3 "plugin version for Redmine 2.3.x") and available for [download on github](https://github.com/jfqd/redmine_helpdesk/archive/v2.3.zip "download plugin for Redmine 2.3.x").
-* A version for Redmine 2.4.x and 2.5.x is tagged with [v2.5](https://github.com/jfqd/redmine_helpdesk/releases/tag/v2.5 "plugin version for Redmine 2.4.x and 2.5.x") and available for [download on github](https://github.com/jfqd/redmine_helpdesk/archive/v2.5.zip "download plugin for Redmine 2.4.x and 2.5.x").

 ## Development